jest-community/eslint-plugin-jest/docs/rules/no-restricted-matchers.md

 # Disallow specific matchers & modifiers (`no-restricted-matchers`)

-This rule bans specific matchers & modifiers from being used, and can suggest alternatives.
+This rule bans specific matchers & modifiers from being used and can suggest alternatives.

 ## Rule Details